 Here’s another example, a Round Rock TX solar screens installation that has every window shaded.
 A home that looks complete.

-How transparent the 80% solar window screens area.
+How transparent the 80% solar window screens are.

 The following picture is a great photo showing our 80% solar window screens.
 Each of these windows is covered with our 80% solar window screen fabric.
 Look at how well you can see through the 80% solar screen fabric.
 It’s not a dense dark look.
 You can still see the grid work in the windows.
+I could have made grid patten solar screens for these.
 You can’t see more than a foot or two past the windows, however.
 From the inside, you can see out crystal clear.
 I know it’s hard to imagine, but it is the case that you can see outside very well from the inside.
 Reason being when it’s dark on the inside and lit outside, your eyes can see through the fabric.
 Now the same applies in the evening, you have to be careful in the evening to close your blinds at night if you don’t want peering eyes to be able to see in.

 80% solar window screens Austin Texas installed on the right side of this home.

 These are two solar window screens on the right side of this house.
 For these Austin TX solar window screens, we used our 80% solar window screen fabric.

 This is my helper Beau, up on the ladder installing these second-floor solar window screens.
 These are 90% solar window screens that we are installing on the left side of the house.
 Each of these screens was installed using metal turn clips.
 Metal turn clips when in the closed position will hold the solar window screen up against your window.
 The turn Clips make for a simple and easy removal and re-installation of the screens.
 The metal turn clips are explained very well in our Hutto TX solar screens article.

 90% Austin solar window screens for the back side of the home.